| HOSPITALS JAMMED AS BANNED PESTICIDE IS SPRAYED FROM THE

 According to the U.S. Environmental Protection Agency's hazardous materials

-list: "Ethylene dibromide is a carcinogen and must be handled with extreme
+list: "Ethylene dibromide is a carcinogen and must be handled with

 caution."
-A seven-page summary of this pesticide's extreme toxicity notes
+A seven-page summary of this pesticide's extreme toxicity

 that EDB may also damage the reproductive system.
 According to the EPA,